ngys9919/bells-tgc-ip1/README.md

    https://jigsaw.w3.org/css-validator/#validate_by_upload

-3. Using Test-Cases
+3. Using Test-Cases\
    Test-Driven Development (TDD) approach is adopted.\
    Future approach using test automation tools may be explored.
+An example use-case is to adopt Selenium, an open-source automation testing suite that autmates browsers and simulates user actions to verify web aplication functionality.
+The other is using Cypress, a JavaScript tool that provides capabilities for UI and functional tset automation, including unit and integration tests.
+For a Node.js (that is, JavaScript Everywhere run-time library) framework, Playwright, another testing tool for creating, running, and debugging functional tests for web aplications.
+It allows us to quickly write front end tests that simulates user interactions without involving the server or database.

 4. Actual Usage
    4.1 The url is activated in real use-case for laptop (Acer notebook) via browser (Google Chrome).
-   4.2 The url is activated in real use-cases (portrait and auto-rotate) for mobile (Samsung Galaxy smartphone) via browser and short-cut.
+   4.2 The url could be activated in real use-cases (portrait and auto-rotate) for mobile (say, Samsung Galaxy smartphone) via browser and short-cut (note this is not tested).

 <!-- Heading level 2 -->
 ## Credits